MICHAL MASNY

 I am an enthusiastic educator with a track record of student satisfaction.
 At Princeton, I received the highly competitive Graduate School Teaching Award for “a significant and exceptional contribution to undergraduate teaching”.

 My teaching, much like my research program, seeks to connect philosophical theory with issues of pressing public concern.
 At Princeton, I taught the philosophy department’s first undergraduate course on ‘The Ethics of Technology’, which brought together a mix of philosophy and STEM students.
 Likewise, at UC Berkeley, I taught the philosophy department's first graduate seminar on "The Moral and Political Philosophy of AI".
-At MIT, I've taught Bioethics and lead a research seminar for students in the Social and Ethical Responsibilities of Computing programme.
+At MIT, I'm teaching courses in biomedical ethics and the ethics of technology.